Visit the Alhambra

 A dish from El Celler de Can Roca.
 Photo: Robert Young/Flickr

-If you are lucky enough to get a table then tick off a visit to the world’s best restaurant, El Celler de Can Roca in Girona.
-The three Michelin star Catalan restaurant, owned by three brothers, received the honour from the World’s 50 Best Restaurant awards in June 2015.
+If you are lucky enough to get a table then tick off a visit to Spain's best restaurant, El Celler de Can Roca in Girona.
+The three Michelin star Catalan restaurant, owned by three brothers, is number three on the list of the World's 50 Best Restaurant awards, but held the top spot in 2015.

 Winter sports in the Sierra Nevada